aws-solutions/performance-dashboard-on-aws/docs/installation.md

 Once the installation has completed (whether using CFT or CDK), head to the AWS CFT console to view the resources and stacks created.
 If you're not familiar with using the CFT console, review the CFT [documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-view-stack-data-resources.html).
 In the CFT Console, click on "Stacks" to view the stacks created.
 Click on a created stack, then click on "Outputs" to view the resources created.

 Let's get the web address of PDoA.
-Go to the CFT Console, and click on the stack that has the string "frontendStack".
+On the CFT Console, click on the stack that has the string "frontendStack" as part of the name.
 For example, if you named your stack "MyCorp-PerfDash", then click on the stack with the prefix "MyCorp-PerfDash-frontendStack".
 Click on Outputs, and get the value for the key "CloudFrontURL" (e.g. something like <id>.cloudfront.net), which is the web address of PDoA.
-Type that web address into the browser, and you should land on the public homepage of PDoA.
+Type that web address into the browser, and you should land on the PDoA public homepage.
+There are no dashboards to view yet.
+To login to PDoA to create dashboards, add "/admin" to the web address, and go there.
+Before that however, we need to create the Editor users that you can use to login.

 # Configuring Performance Dashboard